 Shapes fall into 3 major categories – geometric, abstract/symbolic, and organic.
 And, they all come prepackaged with their own psychological associations.

 Squares and rectangles convey stability, reliability, strength, order, and predictability.
 Think of the bricks that are used to build sturdy, stable buildings.
-If you want your logo to communicate strength and reliability, considering incorporating squares or rectangles.
+If you want your logo to communicate strength and reliability, consider incorporating squares or rectangles.

 Triangles are a directional shape.
 As a result, they change meaning depending on how they are positioned.
 When right side up, triangles convey power, stability, and upward momentum.
 Inverted triangles suggest instability or downward momentum.
-And, triangles pointing to the side convey movement and direction based on where the triangle’s point is facing.
+Triangles pointing to the side convey movement and direction based on where the triangle’s point is facing.